drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 jq -r '.ip // empty' uncover_results.json | sort -uf | tee -a ips.txt
 ```

-TO DO: Shodan and Censys Dorks.
+TO DO: More Shodan and Censys Dorks.

 ### assetfinder